Any woman who has been previously married.

 Heather gave her a dreamy smile.
 “We’re in love.”

-Heather and her fiancé, Brandon Moore, performed the ten o’clock news together.
+Heather and her fiancé, Brandon Moore, performed the ten o’clock news together on a local television station.
 The entire Minnesota viewing area knew of their off-camera romance and the gossip columns had been speculating on the wedding date for months.
-Now that Heather and Brandon had finally announced it, their ratings had blasted through the studio’s roof.
+Now that Heather and Brandon had finally announced it, their ratings had blasted through the station’s roof.

-“My wedding planners had to pull a lot of strings to arrange the engagement dinner on such short notice.”
+“My wedding planners had to pull a lot of strings to arrange our engagement dinner at the restaurant we wanted on such short notice.”
+She sighed.
+“I’m glad we were able to book it, but I have so much to do before tomorrow night.”
 Heather’s four-carat, heart-shaped diamond sparkled under the glow of the chandelier as she picked up her water glass.
 “I expect you to be there on time.”

 Just say it...